 Early History of the Eglischand family

 This web page shows only a small excerpt of our Eglischand research.
-Another 179 words (13 lines of text) covering the years 1200, 1239, 1200, 1296, 1300, 1323, 1335, 1616 and 1616 are included under the topic Early Eglischand History in all our PDF Extended History products and printed products wherever possible.
+Another 179 words (13 lines of text) covering the years 1200, 1239, 1200, 1296, 1300, 1323, 1335, 1616, 1612, 1642 and 1616 are included under the topic Early Eglischand History in all our PDF Extended History products and printed products wherever possible.

 Eglischand Spelling Variations

 Medieval translation of Gaelic names could not be referred to as an accurate process.
 Spelling was not yet standardized, and names in documents from that era are riddled with spelling variations.
 Eglischand has been written as Eaglesham, Eagleson, Egglesham, Eglischane and others.

 Early Notables of the Eglischand family (pre 1700)

 Another 31 words (2 lines of text) are included under the topic Early Eglischand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eglischand family

 Descendents of Dalriadan-Scottish families still populate many communities across North America.
 They are particularly common in Canada, since many went north as United Empire Loyalists at the time of the American War of Independence.
 Much later, in the late 19th and early 20th centuries, the highland games and Clan societies that now dot North America sprang up, allowing many Scots to recover their lost national heritage.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Eglischand, or a variant listed above: Mr. Eagleson landed in Boston Massachusetts in 1768.

 - ^ Black, George F., The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3)